dimanikulin/dimanikulin/ChatGPT.md

 ### Tags
 cv skills

+## Do you consider ChatGPT a useful tool?
+I have been using ChatGPT for 6 months and would like to share my experience working with it.

+So far, it has helped me with:
+- Proofreading
+- Creating tags, headlines, and chapter descriptions from text
+- Converting my text from upper case to lower case
+- Generating poems
+- Finding the top 10 sites to publish IT content
+- Providing interesting facts about various topics
+- Suggesting suitable images for provided text

+The only thing it did not help me with was finding my social style.

+What about you?
+Do you consider ChatGPT a useful tool?
+- Yes **100%**
+- No **0%**
+- Never tried it **0%**

 # References
 | # | Name                 | Source                | Release date           |  Author                 | Description   |